GFP News - March 27, 2014

 GFP Welcomes Student Archers to NASP Tournament

-More than 500 students will compete for individual and team honors in three age divisions.
-The top three individual and team winners will receive trophies, and each of the overall individual winners will also be awarded a free bow, compliments of GFP.
-Students who participate in NASP within their schools or home-school program are eligible for the competition.
+The tournament, sponsored by the South Dakota Department of Game, Fish and Parks (GFP), will begin at 8 a.m.
+CT and conclude with a trophy ceremony at the end of the day.
+Over 600 youth from across the state will compete for individual and team honors in three age divisions.
+The top three individual and team winners will receive trophies and the overall individual winners will also be awarded a free bow.
+Students who participate in NASP within their schools or home school program are eligible for the competition.